 Understanding Your Urges: Sexual Tension Between Friends

-1. Intellectual: You can have discussions that center on big life questions, philosophies, and political ideologies.
+• Intellectual: You can have discussions that center on big life questions, philosophies, and political ideologies, which bring about a deeper understanding of a person’s outlook on life and their values.

-2. Emotional: When you are emotionally intimate in a friendship or relationship, it means your innermost thoughts are bare before the other person.
-You can be vulnerable around them instead of walking on eggshells, and you don’t feel judged.
+• Emotional: When you are emotionally intimate in a friendship or relationship, it means your innermost thoughts are bare before the other person.
+You can be vulnerable around them instead of walking on eggshells, and you won’t feel judged.

 Intimacy can be built over time, and every relationship will move at a different speed.
 Keeping different boundaries with different people can help keep relationships healthy and thriving.

 What if the sexual feelings you are having are not returned?
 People can’t always read other people’s behaviors, and we are especially bad at reading minds.
 Even if you're almost sure that your friend feels the same tension you do, it's a good idea to check for certain before you act on anything.
-Does my guy friend like me too?
-While it may be awkward to take that risk and ask, it could save you from awkward, uncomfortable, or more hurtful situations down the road.
+While it may be awkward to take that risk and ask, it could save you from uncomfortable or more hurtful situations down the road.

 Your friend might feel differently than you do, and rejection is never easy.
-Accept how you feel and validate your own emotions.
-Being sexually attracted to someone is normal, but those desires don’t need to be fulfilled each time if there are healthy, logical reasons for moving on instead.
+If you are rejected, it is important to accept how you feel and validate your own emotions.
+Being sexually attracted to someone is normal, but those desires don’t need to be fulfilled every time they are experienced.
+You may consider logical reasons for moving on instead.

 • Avoid being alone with the other party.